MicrosoftDocs/win32/desktop-src/Msi/msiuiprogressonly.md

-﻿---
+---
-Description: 'The Installer sets the MsiUIProgressOnly property to 1 when the internal install level has been set to include INSTALLUILEVEL\_PROGRESSONLY with the MsiSetInternalUI function or the UILevel property of the Installer object.' ms.assetid: '09c739d1-ddf4-4a59-9dd0-7ea5e94a40d7'
+Description: The Installer sets the MsiUIProgressOnly property to 1 when the internal install level has been set to include INSTALLUILEVEL\_PROGRESSONLY with the MsiSetInternalUI function or the UILevel property of the Installer object. ms.assetid: 09c739d1-ddf4-4a59-9dd0-7ea5e94a40d7
 title: MsiUIProgressOnly property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiUIProgressOnly property

-The Installer sets the **MsiUIProgressOnly** property to 1 when the internal install level has been set to include INSTALLUILEVEL\_PROGRESSONLY with the [**MsiSetInternalUI**](msisetinternalui.md) function or the [UILevel property](installer-uilevel.md) of the [**Installer**](installer-object.md) object.
+The Installer sets the **MsiUIProgressOnly** property to 1 when the internal install level has been set to include INSTALLUILEVEL\_PROGRESSONLY with the [**MsiSetInternalUI**](/windows/win32/Msi/nf-msi-msisetinternalui?branch=master) function or the [UILevel property](installer-uilevel.md) of the [**Installer**](installer-object.md) object.

 ## Requirements